American Studies students spend their third year at a US or Canadian university.

 You may apply for exemption on personal grounds, such as a health problem (a medical certification or counselling report will be necessary), family commitments involving a ‘duty of care’, or severe financial difficulties.
 Applications on personal grounds must always be discussed fully with the School’s Director of Student Experience before a decision can be reached.

 All requests for exemption must normally be made by 28 February before the Study Abroad year starts.
-To apply for exemption, complete the Exemption from the integrated study abroad year [DOCX 27.61KB]
+To apply for exemption, contact the Sussex Abroad team.

 See more from Study abroad options